Paleochora

 Some contributors walked along the E4 trail for 100m east of the jetty, and swam from a small stony beach.
 In this direction too the crowds were out of view and three other people swimming nearby were nude.

-A report from 2003 says if you go to the last three bays on the left side of the island (a couple on the right side), and you can strip to the bone.
+A report from 2003 says if you go to the last three bays on the left side of the island (a couple on the right side), you can strip to the bone.
 Don't worry, nobody seems to take any notice.

 Reports from 2004 and 2005 all comment on the crowds and the difficulty of finding a suitable spot.
 This extends out of season too: one day early in October 2005 there were still many hundreds - if not thousands - of textile visitors, and there were not many spaces left in any of the (quite sizeable) coach and car parks.
 Such a shame.
 Even so, right at the very end of the south side of the island - a good 30-minute walk from the mainland - there were two or three small coves where it was possible to join a handful of other naturists.
 This contributor felt it was worth it to have seen Elafonissos once but, sadly, certainly not worth all the trouble of repeating the experience.
 But others, including a Barefooter who visited in early July 2006 was impressed by the fantastic pink sand and clear water and would definitely visit again using the more distant coves further away from the tourists.
 Your very own tropical island!